wuxxin/infra-shared/docs/butane.md

 ## Jinja Templating

+in addition to jinja inside butane files, files referenced with attribute `template=jinja` in

+- storage:files[].contents.template
+- systemd:units[].template
+- systemd:units[].dropins[].template

-in addition to jinja inside butane files, files referenced from butane files with attribute `template=jinja` will be rendered through jinja with the described Environment and optional includes from searchpath
+will be rendered through jinja with the described Environment and optional includes from searchpath.

 Documentation: